MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="remove_copy"></a> `remove_copy`

-Copies elements from a source range to a destination range, except that elements of a specified value are not copied, without disturbing the order of the remaining elements and returning the end of a new destination range.
+Copies elements from a source range to a destination range, except that elements of a specified value aren't copied, without disturbing the order of the remaining elements and returning the end of a new destination range.

 ```cpp
 template<class InputIterator, class OutputIterator, class Type>